Sikorsky CH-53K King Stallion: Potential operators

+India may procure the CH-53K/CH-47 as part of its Landing Platform Dock acquisition program.

+Failed bids

 In February 2018, Sikorsky signed an agreement valued at around €4 billion with Rheinmetall to team up for the German Air Force's CH-53G heavy lift helicopter replacement program, in which the CH-53K competed against the Boeing CH-47 Chinook.
 The German Federal Ministry of Defence was expected to issue an official request for information in late 2018, to award a contract in 2020, and for deliveries to begin in 2023 for an expected order of around 40 helicopters.

 On 29 September 2020, the German Ministry of Defense cancelled the "Schwerer Transporthubschrauber" (STH) heavy-lifting helicopter program, it having been judged to be too expensive; instead, the CH-53Gs are still to be replaced after reexamining the project.
-In 2022, Germany decided to procure the CH-47F Chinook instead, citing interoperability advantages with other European NATO countries - especially the Netherlands - as well as the lower unit cost compared to the CH-53K, which would allow the purchase of more helicopters for the same budget.
+In 2022, Germany decided to procure the CH-47F Chinook instead, citing interoperability advantages with other European NATO countries—especially the Netherlands—as well as the lower unit cost compared to the CH-53K, which would allow the purchase of more helicopters for the same budget.